mercybasic/onyxdispatch/LOGOUT_FIXES.md

 ### 3. App.jsx
 - Made `handleLogout` a `useCallback` to prevent unnecessary recreations
 - Added `window._isLoggingOut` guards to all auth-dependent effects
+- **Sets `just_logged_out` flag in sessionStorage before logout** - critical for preventing race condition
 - **Added explicit localStorage cleanup** - removes all Supabase-related items (keys starting with 'sb-')
+- Added 200ms delay before redirect to ensure signOut completes server-side
 - Uses `window.location.replace('/')` to redirect (prevents back button issues)
-- Clears localStorage even on errors to ensure logout completes
+- Clears localStorage and sets flag even on errors to ensure logout completes
 - Reset `window._isLoggingOut` flag on component mount

 ## How It Works Now

 1. User clicks logout button
 2. `window._isLoggingOut` flag is set to `true`
+3. **`just_logged_out` flag is set in sessionStorage** (prevents session restoration on reload)
-3. User is set offline in database (non-blocking)
+4. User is set offline in database (non-blocking)
-4. Supabase `signOut({ scope: 'local' })` is called
+5. Supabase `signOut({ scope: 'local' })` is called
-5. Session is verified as cleared (with retry if needed)
+6. Session is verified as cleared (with retry if needed)
-6. All Supabase-related localStorage items are explicitly removed
+7. All Supabase-related localStorage items are explicitly removed
-7. All effects and subscriptions check the flag and skip execution
+8. All effects and subscriptions check the flag and skip execution
+9. 200ms delay to ensure signOut completes server-side
-8. Page redirects to home with `window.location.replace('/')`
+10. Page redirects to home with `window.location.replace('/')`
-9. On page load, logout flag is reset
+11. **On page reload, `initAuth()` checks for `just_logged_out` flag**
+12. **If flag exists, forces another signOut and skips session restoration**
-10. With no session in localStorage, user sees landing page
+13. Flag is cleared and user sees landing page

 ## Testing